mindymallory/BlogPosts/2018-01-02-Time-Series-Explainer.md

 For the graduate student aspiring to do a (Ph.D.) dissertation or (M.S.) thesis in price analysis this is a real bummer because it often will be 6 to 18 months before they can work a formal time series econometrics course into their schedule, severely delaying their research unless they can learn a lot on their own.

 This post is for my current and future new-ish graduate students who will soon start a research program in applied price analysis or finance, but feel overwhelmed and under-prepared in the way of time-series econometrics.
-I'm not going to cover the actual statistics, I link to resources for how you can start to learn more on your own at the bottom, but in this post I will give a 30,000 ft view of 'The Game' that is going on in applied time-series analysis.
+It is also accessible to anyone who has had a basic class in statistics.
+I'm not going to cover how to use the actual statistics, I link to resources for how you can start to learn more on your own at the bottom, but in this post I will give a 30,000 ft view of 'The Game' that is going on in applied time-series analysis.
 It follows a fairly standard template.

 # The Game